ManasaAkula/assignment2-akula/AboutMe.md

  -----
 ## Countries to visit
 I want to visit the countries that are mentioned in below table.
 Which are the top destinations for travelers to spend the quality time.
+There are four countries and reasons to visit are mentioned below.

 | Country Name | Reasons to visit | Days to spend |
 |   -----    | ----- | ----- |